standardhealth/cimpl-doc/docs/cimpl6Authoring.md

 This document provides a step-by-step guide to generate an HL7 FHIR implementation guide (IG) starting with documenting a model using CIMPL.

 The details about how to accomplish each step are in the [CIMPL Language Reference Guide](cimpl6LanguageReference.md) and [CIMPL Tooling Reference Guide](cimpl6LanguageReference.md).
+Links to these documents are provided in each section.

 ## Intended Audience